-Trans and gender diverse (TGD) people consistently report negative experiences with healthcare providers, ranging from a general lack of knowledge and understanding to outright stigma and pathologisation.
-Such interactions can cause serious emotional and physical harm, and have long-term implications for the relationship between TGD people and healthcare providers.
+Trans and gender diverse people consistently report negative experiences with healthcare providers, ranging from a general lack of knowledge and understanding to outright stigma and pathologisation.
+Such interactions can cause serious emotional and physical harm and have long-term implications for the relationship between trans and gender diverse people and healthcare providers.

-The new service model will cover the health and human services needed to support TGD individuals in relation to gender identity and transition.
-This includes social and medical support, as well as related issues such as housing, employment or legal assistance.
+AHA undertook extensive consultations with the trans and gender diverse community, service providers, peak bodies and other stakeholders to develop a new service model for the health and human services needed to support trans and gender diverse individuals in relation to gender identity and transition.
+This included social and medical support, as well as related issues such as housing, employment or legal assistance.

 The new service model will ensure trans and gender diverse Victorians have access to quality health services that are knowledgeable, respectful, and safe.